insure logo

 No. Replacement cost is how much it costs to rebuild your home to its prior condition after a disaster.
 Market value is how much someone would pay to buy your home.

-How do you calculate replacement costs of a home?
+How do you calculate the replacement cost of a home?

-To calculate the replacement costs of a home, multiply the square footage of your home by the local rebuild cost per square foot.
+To calculate the estimated replacement cost of a home, multiply the square footage of your home by the local rebuild cost per square foot.
+For a more accurate calculation, contact an appraiser or insurance company with a detailed replacement cost calculator.

 Shivani Gite contributed to this story.